 The end of the branches is represented by a prediction or a class label.

-The most popular approach is to use decision trees in ensemble algorithms such as random forest or gradient boosting.
+The most famous approach is to use decision trees in ensemble algorithms such as random forest or gradient boosting.

-K-nearest neighbors (KNN) is a simple yet powerful machine learning algorithm used for both classification and regression problems.
-The basic idea behind KNN is that a data point can be classified or its value can be predicted by looking at the K nearest data points in its feature space.
+K-nearest neighbors (KNN) is a widely used simple yet powerful machine learning algorithm used to solve both classification and regression problems.
+The name is pretty self explanatory - KNN is about classifying the data point based on its K nearest neighbor points.

-The algorithm works by storing all the available data and then, for a new data point, finding the K data points in the stored data that are closest to it in terms of distance.
-The prediction is then based on the majority class of the K nearest neighbors or the average of their values, depending on the problem type.
+The algorithm works by storing all the available data and then, for a new data point, finding the K data points in that storage that are closest to it in terms of distance.
+The prediction is then based on the majority class of the K nearest neighbors or the average of their values, depending on the problem you need to solve.

-KNN is easy to implement and has relatively low computational costs, making it a popular choice for applications in fields such as image and speech recognition, medical diagnosis, and finance.
-However, its accuracy can be affected by the choice of K and the type of distance metric used.
+KNN advantages are its easy implementation and relatively low computational costs, making it a handy choice for applications in image and speech recognition, medical diagnosis, finance and many other fields.
+However, you need to be careful with its accuracy since it can be affected by the choice of K and the distance metric type.

 Supervised learning and its alternatives